guoquheweilai/RobotiqFANUCInterface/README.md

   rosrun robotiq_fanuc_interface fanuc_interface.py _ip:=<robot_ip_address>
   ```

+3. It is possible to control the gripper using the robot Modbus registers.
+There are two bytes for controlling the gripper and two bytes for getting the status of the gripper.

+  **Commands**: Set the first two registers (starting at 1) to control the initialization and movement of the gripper.

   | Initialise Gripper [1] | 2nd bit | 1st bit |      Command     |
   |:----------------------:|:-------:|:-------:|:----------------:|
   |            0           |    0    |    0    |    Do Nothing    |